 Prior to 2016, most biomedical research was done almost exclusively on male animals – completely ignoring any possible differences females and other sexes could experience.
-Before the screening of Michael Powell and Emeric Pressburger’s Technicolor masterpiece, Northeastern neuroscience Prof. Rebecca Shanksy will discuss sex difference and brain function, particualy in response to stress.
+Before the screening of Michael Powell and Emeric Pressburger’s Technicolor masterpiece, Northeastern neuroscience Prof. Rebecca Shansky will discuss sex difference and brain function, particularly in response to stress.

 About Black Narcissus